testing-library/react-hooks-testing-library/docs/api-reference.md

 [significant amount of output noise](https://reactjs.org/docs/error-boundaries.html#component-stack-traces) in tests.

-To keep test output clean, we patch `console.error` when `renderHook` is called to filter out the unnecessary logging and restore the original version during cleanup.
+To keep test output clean, we patch `console.error` when importing from `@testing-library/react-hooks` (or any of the [other non-pure imports](/installation#pure-imports)) to filter out the unnecessary logging and restore the original version during cleanup.
 This side-effect can affect tests that also patch `console.error` (e.g. to assert a specific error message get logged) by replacing their custom implementation as well.

 ### Disabling `console.error` filtering